popabczhang/DePUDS-DApp/frontend/README.md

 First, you will need to run **Metro**, the JavaScript build tool for React Native.

-To start the Metro dev server, run the following command from the root of your React Native project:
+To start the Metro dev server, run the following command from the `frontend` directory:

 ```sh
 # Using npm